Srushti-D-Hebbar/12v-ac-to-dc-converter/README.md

 ---
 ## Overview

 The circuit uses four 1N4007 diodes arranged as a full-wave bridge rectifier to convert the AC input into pulsating DC.
-A 1000µF electrolytic capacitor smooths the rectified waveform, while a 10kΩ bleeder resistor provides a discharge path when the input power is removed.
+A 1000µF electrolytic capacitor smooths the rectified output, while a 10kΩ bleeder resistor provides a discharge path when the input power is removed.
 An LED with a current-limiting resistor indicates the presence of the DC output.

 The output is **unregulated DC** and its voltage depends on the AC input and load.